spcourse/acquisition/05 html/contents.md

 # HTML and CSS

-The video below is a lecture from Harvard's CS50 on HTML:
+The video below is a lecture from Harvard's CS50 on HTML.
+You don't need to learn the last part on SASS (around 1:48).
+You can watch it if you find it interesting, but it's not needed for the assignment.

 ![embed](https://www.youtube.com/embed/zFZrkCIc2Oc)